threefoldfoundation/info_african_regen/src/onsite/onsite.md

 For beverages, we will provide water during the event.
 Any other beverages (outside of a few "happy hours" which will be made clear) would be at your cost.

+If you feel so inclined, you are welcomed to give tips to the staff.
+You can find the tip box at the restaurant cash register.

 ## Transport

 We would recommend taking local transport as much as possible.
 There are many transportation options on the island, including private van, tuk tuk (bajaj), and motorcycle taxi (boda boda).
 In addition, there are local buses called dala dalas, but they are a bit less convenient and harder to predict.